NeilTynan/4369/README.md

 ## About this Project

 This notebook contains my coursework and assignments for ATU module 4369 -- PROGRAMMING FOR DATA ANALYTICS.
-This includes both the weekly assignments and the overall project.
+It includes both the weekly assignments and the overall project.

 ## Use of this Project